sparcules/Spark_Pixels/README.md

    const uint8_t NEW_MODE_2      = 24;
  ```

 3. Add that same name to the **modeStruct[]** array.
 The previously defined name must be used as the modeID parameter.
 I also use the same name as the modeName string.
+(See next code example below).
 4. Then decide how many colors you want to pass to your new mode, max is 6.
-(The Android app will force you to select this many different colors when selecting this mode). i.e The COLORALL mode takes one color.
+(The Android app will force you to select this many different colors when selecting this mode). i.e. The NEW_MODE_2 mode that we just created, takes 2 colors.
 When the user selects this mode from the android app, the app will popup a color picker dialog to let the user pick the desired color for to pass to the selected mode.
+(See next code example below).
 5. Then decide how many switches you want to pass to your new mode, max is 4.
-For every switch that you need will need to add a swtich title in the switchTitleStruct[] array.
+For every switch that you want, you will need to add a switch title for it in the switchTitleStruct[] array. i.e. The NEW_MODE_1 mode we created, needs 4 switches.
+(See next code example below).
 6. Then decide whether you need a text input for you new mode.
-This is only useful for Neopixel matrixes.
+This is only useful for Neopixel matrixes. i.e. The NEW_MODE_2 is setup to use a text input, so we set that column to true.
+(See next code example below).

  ```
    /* ======================= ADD NEW MODE STRUCT HERE. ======================= */